British comedy films

 British comedy films are comedy films produced in the United Kingdom.
-In the early 1930s, film adaptations of stage farces were popular.
+In the early 1930s, film adaptations of stage farces were popular, notable names being Old Mother Riley, the Crazy Gang, Arthur Askey and Will Hay in Gainsborough comedies.
 British comedy films are numerous, but among the most notable are the Ealing comedies, the 1950s work of the Boulting Brothers, and innumerable popular comedy series including the St Trinian's films, the Doctor series, and the long-running Carry On films.
 Some of the best known British film comedy stars include Will Hay, George Formby, Norman Wisdom, Alec Guinness, Peter Sellers and the Monty Python team.
 Other actors associated with British comedy films include Ian Carmichael, Terry-Thomas, Margaret Rutherford, Irene Handl and Leslie Phillips.
 Most British comedy films of the early 1970s were spin-offs of television series.

 Recent successful films include the working-class comedies Brassed Off (1996) and The Full Monty (1997), the more middle class Richard Curtis-scripted films Four Weddings and a Funeral (1994) and Notting Hill (1999) the pop-culture referencing Three Flavours Cornetto Trilogy (Shaun of the Dead, Hot Fuzz and The World's End), and a movie based on a real-life event The Boat That Rocked (2009).